- Head lice are tiny, wingless insects about the size of a sesame seed, that live in hair.

 - Examine the tissue and the comb for any sign of lice and nits.

-- Repeat the combing to cover the hair on each part of the head twice.
+- Repeat the combing process twice over on each part of the head.

-- If lice or eggs are found, you will need to take steps to treat the head lice to get rid of them.
+- If lice or eggs are found, you will need to use treatment to get rid of the head lice.

 What is the best treatment for head lice?

-The most effective treatment involves repeating the hair conditioner and combing process until no head lice have been found for at least 2 weeks.
-This covers the time it can take for any undetected nits to hatch and produce more head lice.
+The most effective treatment involves repeating the hair conditioner and combing process every day until no head lice have been found for at least 10 days.
+This covers the time it can take for any undetected nits to hatch into more head lice.

-You might need to use your fingernails to dislodge any nits from your child’s hair that escaped the comb and that are 15 mm or less from the scalp.
-Any further away than that and the nits will not hatch — they will be dead, or will have already hatched.
+You might need to use your fingernails to remove any nits from your or your child’s hair that escaped the comb and that are 15 mm or less from the scalp.
+Because nits need warmth to stay alive, any that are further away will not hatch — they will be dead or will have already hatched.

-An added advantage of the hair conditioner and combing process are that it is not expensive and avoids the use of strong chemical pesticides on your child’s skin.
+The advantages of the hair conditioner and combing process are that it is not expensive and avoids the use of strong chemical pesticides on your or your child’s skin.

-There are chemicals you can buy at the chemist that kill head lice and are known to be safe for children aged more than 6 months, but there is no single chemical treatment that will work for everyone.
-Lice can develop resistance to the chemicals.
+There are chemicals you can buy at the chemist that kill head lice that are safe for children over 6 months of age.
+However, there is no single chemical treatment that will work for everyone, as lice can develop resistance to the chemicals.

-If you decide to use a chemical, it is important that you follow the instructions closely that come with it.
-You will need to repeat the chemical method within 7 days, as most treatments do not kill the eggs.
+If you decide to use a chemical treatment, it is important that you closely follow the instructions that come in the package.
+You will need to repeat the chemical treatment within 7 to 10 days, as most treatments do not kill the eggs.
 The only way to test whether the treatment has worked is to use a nit comb and look for any live lice.
-If it has not worked, do not use the same chemical again — switch to another chemical, or use the comb and conditioner method.
+If it has not worked, do not use the same chemical again.
+Instead switch to another chemical treatment or use the comb and conditioner method.